Meet your School Counselors!

 6TH GRADE COUNSELOR: Mrs. Marleigh Whiteman

-Mrs. Whiteman is married with two sons, ages 11 and 13.
+Mrs. Whiteman is married with two sons, ages 12 and 14.
 A graduate of McIntosh High School, she moved to Peachtree City from Texas during her junior year.
-She loves animals and has two pet chihuahuas.
-You may see her riding around town in her jeep, one of her favorite things to do!
+She loves all animals, enjoys nature and finds the beach to be the best source of calm.

 Mrs. Whiteman began her career in the counseling field, working primarily with children and adolescents.
 She then transitioned to the field of education, teaching both middle and high school students.
-After 16 years in the classroom, she is excited to begin her new position of school counselor.
+After 16 years in the classroom, she is excited to begin her second year as the 6th grade counselor.
 Her passion is making connections with students and helping them emotionally, academically, and socially so that they may reach their full potential.

 - Bachelor of Arts in Psychology-Auburn University

 - Master of Education in Rehabilitaiton Counseling-Georgia State University

 - Middle Grades Education (Math, Social Sciences and Special Education)